yoo2001818/bossam/README.md

 - u64 - 64bit unsigned integer.
 Since Javascript doesn't support 64bit
   integers, Bossam forcefully converts them to double.
 This means that numbers are usable up to 53 bits.
 - i64 - 64bit signed integer.
-Same constriant for u64 affects this too.
+Same constraint for u64 affects this too.
 - ivar - varying signed integer.
 Description is in the below.
 - uvar - varying unsigned integer.
 Description is in the below.
 - f32 - 32bit IEEE 754 floating number.